 Charming yet fanatical Stiffelio is a pastor whose sermons and impassioned readings of the holy scriptures draw faithful congregants in droves to temple every Sunday morning.
 He never misses an opportunity to point out his righteousness and self-sacrifice.
 But can one preach about God's infinite mercy in all sincerity without having personally experienced the bitter taste of betrayal?
 When Stiffelio uncovers his wife Lina's infidelity, his father-in-law Count Stankar's scheming and his friend Raffaele's duplicity, his true self is revealed.
 Behind the preacher's strict facade is flesh and blood, trapped between an ideal of Christian virtue and the flames of human passion.
 Composed by Giuseppe Verdi just months before Rigoletto, Stiffelio roused the anger of the censor who didn't look kindly on this tale of adultery mingled with religious fanaticism.
 Sacrificed and mangled on the altar of decorum, Verdi's original version went undiscovered until the 1960s.
-This little-known masterpiece is performed in France for the first time in a passionate huis-clos imagined by the stage director Bruno Ravella.
+This little-known masterpiece is performed in a passionate huis-clos imagined by the stage director Bruno Ravella.

 Overtitled in French, German